tangulercaner/rick-and-morty-app/README.md

 # Rick and Morty App

-For Android "yarn install" and run
+For Android "npm install" and run

-For iOS "yarn install" -> "cd .\ios" -> "pod install" and ru
+For iOS "npm install" -> "cd .\ios" -> "pod install" and run